MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/clientcertificateinstall-csp.md

 Format is node.

-Calling Delete on the this node, should delete the certificates and the keys that were installed by the corresponding PFX blob.
+Calling Delete on this node, should delete the certificates and the keys that were installed by the corresponding PFX blob.
 <!-- Device-PFXCertInstall-{UniqueID}-Description-End -->

 <!-- Device-PFXCertInstall-{UniqueID}-Editable-Begin -->